FDA bans Red Dye No. 3

-If you’re standing at the gas pump, struggling to remember your ZIP code, don’t panic.
+If you see a friend heading your way and can't remember their name, don’t panic.
 Chances are, you’re not on the road to dementia.
-Forgetting names, numbers or the omelet you had for breakfast yesterday is likely a result of stress.
+Forgetting names, numbers or what you had for breakfast yesterday is likely a result of stress.

 Like any organ, the brain slows down as we age.
-Now that people are living longer and longer, we will continue to see cognitive issues impact older communities.
+Now that people are living longer, Dr. Hoefer says we will continue to see cognitive issues impact older communities.
 However, signs of true dementia are much more jarring than forgetting a phone number.
-Depending on the cause, everyday memory loss can often be remedied with simple lifestyle changes.
+And depending on the cause, everyday memory loss can often be remedied with simple lifestyle changes.

 Understanding and managing everyday memory loss